 July 29, 2009

-Dr. Inder Verma
+Professor Inder Verma

 Editor-in-Chief Proceedings of the National Academy of Sciences

-Dear Dr. Verma,
+Dear Professor Verma,

-Thank you for inviting us to submit a revised version of [2015-13633] “Intraspecific genetic variation increases network complexity: empirical evidence from a plant-insect food web” for publication in Proceedings of the National Academy of Sciences.
+Thank you for inviting us to submit a revised version of our manuscript “Intraspecific genetic variation increases network complexity: empirical evidence from a plant-insect food web” (2015-13633) for publication in Proceedings of the National Academy of Sciences.
 We appreciate the time invested by the Editorial Board, the expert editor, and the three reviewers, and have sought to incorporate their suggestions into a revised version of our manuscript.
 Below, we have listed the comments by the expert editor and the three reviewers in bold, followed by a detailed point-by-point response.

 We hope you find the revised version to be substantially improved and suitable for publication in Proceedings of the National Academy of Sciences.
 Please let us know if you have any questions or if you need any further clarification.